phorve/PASTA/README.md

 * Cellpose_npy
     * These are the .npy files readable by the CellPose GUI
 * Measurements
-    * These are .csv files for the measurements taken of each ROI for each image, a .csv of all the data combined (called "CombinedData.csv") and a PRISM Graphpad-compatible file (Note: this currently only contains mean fluorescence intensity whereas the .csv file contains all measurements possible in FIJI).
+    * These are .csv files for the measurements taken of each ROI for each image, a .csv of all the data combined (called "CombinedData.csv").
 * Original_Images
     * The original image files.
 * Overlays